 Liver fluke (Fasciola hepatica) is a parasite affecting a range of livestock and other species.
 Final hosts in which it can develop to sexual maturity include livestock such as sheep, cattle, horses, pigs, goats, alpacas and deer.
 Other species include kangaroos, wallabies, rabbits, and humans.
-People can be infected by eating water cress from creeks in fluke-infested country.
+People can be infected by eating water cress growing along creeks in fluke-infested country.

 Liver fluke costs millions of dollars each year in lost production, stock deaths, and costs of treatment and prevention.
 As with many worms, most of the economic cost is associated with production losses from infections that may not be apparent.